About Our Loans

 How long does it take?

-The length of the application process depends on how long it takes to complete the application, how many questions the loan committee has and how quickly the applicant to respond to those questions.
+It depends on how long it takes to complete the paperwork, how many questions the loan committee has and how quickly the applicant can respond to those questions.
 Once approved, the time it takes to receive the funds depends on how quickly we can raise the money from the community.
+The average time from first inquiry to loan dispersal is around six to eight weeks.

 Am I guaranteed a loan?